r00t-3xp10it/hacking-material-books/metasploit-RC[ERB]/metasploit-API/my-API-Cheat-sheet.md

         final name  : /tmp/ola/crond

 - **Use .last together with .split('/') [delimiter] to extact the last index from string**<br />
-<blockquote>This next example uses / as delimiter to build an array list, then the .first method extracts<br />the first index of that array list or the .last method extracts the last index of that array list.<br />then we use .sub() method to replace the last index of array.</blockquote>
+<blockquote>This next example uses / as delimiter to build an array list, then the .first method extracts the first index of that array<br />or the .last method extracts the last index of that array list.
+Then we use .sub() method to replace the last index of array.</blockquote>

       remote_path = "/tmp/ola/payload.sh"
       chars = remote_path.split('/')